calumgrant/logical/docs/manual.md

     mysql:Person p has ID id, Name n, Age a.

 // Writing data
-mysql:Person @connection1 has Name n, Age a if
+mysql:write:Person @connection1 has Name n, Age a if
     person _ has name n, age a.

 mysql:close @connection1.